strongbugman/apiman/README.md

 ## How it works

 * Provide a base class("OpenApi") to handle api specification's collection
-* Provide extentions to extract api specification and register http endpoints to show UI web page and specification
+* Provide extensions to extract api specification and register http endpoints to show UI web page and specification